Hyperunison/UCDM-docs/README.md

 * Aliases are assigned by drug: d1, rather than join drug as d1, for example - hard to follow for the uninitiated user.
 * Alias assignment seems to be necessary - or can I do a join without creating an alias?

-Tutorial: How to harmonize a variable and add it to the Unison common data model To be added.